brendanorr/RfB_book/README.md

 ---
 ##License:
-This book and repository is licensed under Creative Commons under Attribution Share-Alike 4.0
+This book and repository are licensed under Creative Commons under Attribution Share-Alike 4.0